UmaMaheshAdabala/devops_practice/AWS/cls.md

 - But if no one comes, those 10 coffees still cost you (wasted money).

+## Function URL

+- We can configure function URL to use the lambda from browser.

+## Environment Variables

+- we can configure env variables in lambda to maintain security.

 # What happens if more requests come than provisioned concurrency?

 Suppose: